-In the statutory sector alone, it is estimated that three lakh 'entitled' women (with six and a half lakh young children) are covered by the existing laws.
-Thus the number of statutory creches is very inadequate in relation to the number of children involved.
-Still worse, they are often found more in name than in actuality, especially in relation to mines, factories, and contract labour, though there are some outstanding exceptions among industrial creches.
-The best record as far as provision for infants close to the mothers' place of work is concerned, is in the plantation sector in South India [Swaminathan 1985].
+In this sector alone, it is estimated that 3 lakh entitled women (with six and a half lakh young children) are covered by the existing laws.
+Thus the number of statutory creches mentioned in the previous paragraph is very inadequate in relation to the number of children involved.
+Still worse, they are often found more in name than actuality, especially in relation to mines, factories, and contract labour, though there are some outstanding exceptions among industries creches.
+The best record as far as provision for infant close to the mother's place of work is concerned, is in the plantation sector in South India (Swaminathan, 1985).